Looking over my 2017 weekends, I have discovered it is my year to embrace volunteerism. I am volunteering six months this year!

 The knee pain comes and goes.
 Sometimes I don’t feel any pain.
 Sometimes I really feel pain on the lower inside of my knee, maybe that’s where the torn cartilage was removed.

-I’ve been on my bike much more.
+That being said, I’ve been on my bike much more.
 I’ve gotten much more confident on it, although I don’t like riding on all the hills around me.
 It doesn’t help that I’ve gained twenty five pounds over the summer.

 I’ve been struggling to get into a workout groove.
 I’ve been logging my workouts so I can go back and see exactly what I did do in the previous week to not feel like such a loser.